mszulc913/binnet-pytorch/README.md

 ```
 cd cuda && pip install .
 ```
-If this fails you can try to explicitly specify the compiler you want to use via environment variable `CXX`, e.g.:
+If this fails, you can try to explicitly specify the compiler you want to use via the `CXX` environment variable, for example:
 ```shell
 CXX=g++ pip install .
 ```

 ## Examples
-[experiments/mnist_mlp.py](experiments/mnist_mlp.py) contains example experiment with MLP on MNIST.
+[experiments/mnist_mlp.py](experiments/mnist_mlp.py) contains example experiment with a MLP network on the MNIST dataset.

 ## Benchmarks
 Benchmarks were conducted on `Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz` / `GeForce GTX 1650 Mobile`.